 Enable Flex Insights

-- Access the Flex Pricing page in Console.
+- Access Flex General Settings page in Console.

 - Locate the Flex Insights section.

 - Enter the company name, email contact, and timezone, and then click Provision Insights

 - The Flex Settings page will be displayed.
 Under the Recordings section, click the Call Recording toggle to enable or disable recording of all calls.

 Access Flex Insights